What is counselling?

 How does it work?

 You will start by meeting with the counsellor once a week, and when you are ready, it may become once a fortnight.
-Edward’s Trust is quite unique as we do not limit the numbers of counselling sessions you can have.
+We recognise that all grief is an individual journey and we tailor our support to meet individual needs.
 Even when you’ve finished regular sessions you are always welcome to return should you need to.

 Edward’s Trust is based in a big white house… Ring on the doorbell and you will be welcomed into the waiting room.
 Your counsellor will come and meet you there and take you to a quiet space where you can talk….
 It’s not just about talking though… You may be someone who like to express themselves creatively or visually.
 There are many different ways on offer to work through your grief.